emartineznunez/AutoMeKin/docs/kinetics.md

 [`value` is an integer; default value: `0` ]
 `value` is the energy in kcal/mol for which microcanonical rate coefficients will be calculated.

+{: .warning }
+Be careful, as the value of energy is crucial; it determines the maximum energy of the transition states in high-level calculations.

 {: .important }
 `Temperature value`
 [`value` is an integer; default value: `298`]